 We obviously have strong names here, especially Coca-Cola with a powerful brand and a strong marketing power.

 So how can you make yourself visible, be where your competitors are not and create brand awareness around your brand Oasis?

 Oasis Viral Marketing: Be Fruit, Be Fun, Be Everywhere!

 Hard to find information about the “Be Fruit” campaign but it has certainly started around 2009-2010 (will be corrected if the accurate answer is found!).

-The idea was to introduce to the general audience a bunch of animated fruits living the crazy life: parties, freedom, fun.
+The idea was to introduce to the general audience a bunch of animated fruits living a crazy life: parties, freedom, fun.

-These mascots (based on the fruits you can find on the different Oasis’ recipes) were then introduced:
+These mascots (based on the fruits you can find in the different Oasis’ recipes) were then introduced:

 Including some commercials like this one: